MicrosoftDocs/sql-docs/docs/reporting-services/create-a-basic-table-report-ssrs-tutorial.md

 ---
 # Create a Basic Table Report (SSRS Tutorial)

-In this tutorial, you use Report Designer in SQL Server Data Tools to create a basic [!INCLUDE[ssrscurrent-md](../includes/ssrscurrent-md)] paginated report with a table, based on the **[!INCLUDE[sssampledbadventureworks2016_md](../includes/sssampledbadventureworks2016-md.md)]** database.
+In this tutorial, you use Report Designer in SQL Server Data Tools or Visual Studio to create a basic [!INCLUDE[ssrsnoversion-md](../includes/ssrsnoversion-md.md)] paginated report with a table, based on the **[!INCLUDE[sssampledbadventureworks2016-md](../includes/sssampledbadventureworks2016-md.md)]** database.
 You can also create [!INCLUDE[ssrsnoversion-md](../includes/ssrsnoversion-md.md)] paginated reports with Report Builder.

 As you go through this tutorial, you will create a report project, set up connection information, define a query, add a Table data region, group and total some fields, and preview the report.